-ing universe at some initial time must be taken into account in the computation of correlators.
+It's worth noting a prevailing rationale favoring the adoption of comoving cutoffs: the notion that inflation must possess an origin [1-4], and, therefore, a comoving boundary signaling the physical size of the expanding universe at some initial time must be taken into account in the computation of correlators.
 While this statement might have merit, we observe that, sooner or later, this comoving boundary will reach the infrared physical length scale determining the validity of perturbation theory.
 As such, the details of how the universe looks on scales much larger than this length scale cannot be relevant for the computation of correlation functions using perturbation theory towards the infrared.

 Here, we argue that loops, properly treated, cannot increase the infrared divergence of diagrams.
-Our argument is simple: infrared divergences arising from loop integrals can be regularized without resorting to time-dependent cutoffs in physical momentum space (in accordance with Refs.
-[31-33]).
-We will examine this statement in detail for the case of diagrams with one vertex and an arbitrary number of loops, an example that is particularly simple to solve exactly because these loops carry no external momenta.
+Our argument is simple: infrared divergences arising from loop integrals can be regularized with the help of dimensional regularization without resorting to cutoffs.
+Hence, any method introducing cutoffs must agree with this cutoff free approach.
+As we shall see, at first sight this result favors the use of constant cutoffs in physical momentum space (in accordance with Refs.
+[35-37]).
+However, we will conclude that the choice between physical and comoving cutoffs is in fact irrelevant.
+That is, loop corrections computed with comoving cutoffs-properly treated-cannot lead to results differing from the cutoff-free approach offered by dimensional regularization, and thus comoving cutoffs cannot enhance secular growth.
+We will examine these statements in detail for the case of diagrams with one vertex and an arbitrary number of loops, an example that is particularly simple to solve exactly because these loops carry no external momenta.
 Even though this case might seem too limited to draw useful general conclusions, we notice that in this example we already obtain results that depart from the standard lore where loops contribute to the enhancement of infrared divergences.
-Moreover, the key elements allowing us to appreciate that this statement should hold true in more general diagrams are already present in the analysis of single-vertex diagrams.
+Moreover, the key elements allowing us to appreciate that these statements should hold true in more general diagrams are already present in the analysis of single-vertex diagrams.

-In a nutshell, we will offer a two-pronged analysis to show that infrared divergences appearing in propagators can be safely treated with standard perturbative techniques.
+In a nutshell, we will offer a three-pronged analysis to show that infrared divergences appearing in propagators can be safely treated with standard perturbative techniques.
 First, we show that infrared divergences due to bulk-to-bulk propagators appearing in loops can be absorbed via counterterms within standard schemes such as dimensional regularization.
 The resulting correlation functions turn out to be finite and independent of any choice of cutoffs (comoving or physical).
-In the second approach, we adopt a Wilsonian perspective and define an effective theory with infrared and ultraviolet cutoff scales defined in physical momentum space.
+In the second approach, we adopt a Wilsonian perspective and define an effective field theory (EFT) with infrared and ultraviolet cutoff scales defined in physical momentum space.
 By requiring that observable correlation functions must remain independent of these scales, we recover the same conditions encountered in the first analysis based on dimensional regularization.
-All in all, independent of the approach, the resulting effective theory retains the critical property of time-translation invariance-a manifest property of de Sitter spacetime-already present in the starting bare theory.
-Indeed, using physical momentum cutoffs, the renormalized Lagrangian remains time-translation invariant.
-On the contrary, the correlation functions and their dynamics attain a time dependence that reflects the spontaneous breaking of the de Sitter isometries by the Bunch-Davies state [39, 40].
+That is, by choosing physical cutoffs, the resulting effective theory retains the critical property of time-translation invariance-a manifest property of de Sitter spacetime-already present in the starting bare theory.
+Last but not least, we consider what happens with the EFT employed to compute correlation functions if one chooses to work with a constant IR cutoff in comoving space (and keep the UV cutoff to be a constant in physical space).
+We find that Wilsonian coefficients must necessarily be time dependent in order to keep observables independent of cutoffs.
+This result clarifies why the introduction of comoving IR cutoffs has consistently led to the appearance of additional secular growth: time-dependent Wilsonian coefficients were omitted.